gagneurlab/transmicron/README.md

 The code is written in R and python and tested on python 3.9 and a Linux OS but should run on any OS.

-[comment]: <> (
-## Required Ressources
-The ressources required strongly depend on which parameters you choose above.
-On the test data, using default parameters, roghly XX mb of memory are reuiqred.
-The pipeline takes roughly xx minutes to run.
-)

 ## Features and Annotations
 By default the following datasets are used: